s-zeid/site/index.md

  Music:               music
  About this Web site: site
 description: >
- I am a computer science student and sometimes penguin in Dallas, Texas.
+ I am a software engineering student and sometimes penguin in Dallas, Texas.
 stylus: |
  #music + ul a[href*="ericwhitacre.com"] ~ a  //*
   display: inline-block;